-- If the ports, which are enabled for the GVRP, 802.1Q VLAN, Voice VLAN, STP, QoS, Port Isolation, DHCP Snooping and Port Configuration (Speed and Duplex, Flow Control), are in a LAG, their configurations should be the same. - The ports, which are enabled for the Port Security, Port Mirror, MAC Address Filtering, Static MAC Address Binding, 802.1X Authentication and IP Source Guard, can not be added to the LAG. - It's not suggested to add the ports with ARP Inspection and DoS Defend enabled to the LAG.
+- If the ports, which are enabled for the GVRP, 802.1Q VLAN, Voice VLAN, STP, QoS, Port Isolation, DHCP Snooping and Port Configuration (Speed and Flow Control), are in a LAG, their configurations should be the same. - The ports, which are enabled for the Port Security, Port Mirror, MAC Address Filtering, Static MAC Address Binding, Half-Duplex and 802.1X Authentication, cannot be added to the LAG. - It's not suggested to add the ports with ARP Inspection and DoS Defend enabled to the LAG.